 Our first night in Morocco was spent in the heart of Marrakech, at the Riad Rose Meryam – a place that was okay for the night (though it didn’t quite meet the parking expectations set by the website).
 Since we arrived in the evening, we were just happy to rest for one night before our big adventure began.
 To be honest, we had also been advised not to drive at night in Morocco, so it was a wise decision to settle in early.

 We kicked off the road trip early the next morning, with our first destination being the stunning Ait Ben Haddou, about a 3.5-hour drive from Marrakech.
-Parking is available on-site (though it’s a paid service, costing around 1 CHF), and from there, it’s a leisurely 8-minute walk to the famous Kasbah.
+Parking is available on-site (though it’s a paid service, costing around 10 Dirham), and from there, it’s a leisurely 8-minute walk to the famous Kasbah.
 The scenery is absolutely breathtaking, and it’s easy to see why so many famous films and TV shows were shot here.

 the idyllic oasis of Fint near ouarzazate